‘Dragon Ball Super’ Episode 106 Recap & Review: Tien’s Swan Song Disappoints, But Humor Saves Episode

 — 「ドラゴンボール超」公式 (@DB_super2015) September 3, 2017

-Gohan and Piccolo’s predicament under the sniper’s attack, for one, practically echoed the pair’s skits in popular YouTube channel TeamFourStar’s DBZ Abridged series.
+Gohan and Piccolo’s predicament under the sniper’s attack, for one, practically echoed the pair’s skits in the popular YouTube channel TeamFourStar’s DBZ Abridged series.
 From the idea of dodging to Piccolo losing his limbs, several scenes in the recently aired DBS episode almost felt like nods to the TFS series’ content.
 Of course, Vegeta’s actions towards Dr. Rota were hilarious too, since viewers were never really able to hear what the Universe 6 fighter had to say.

 Dragon Ball Super Episode 106 was quite disappointing in several ways, but it was also an enjoyable watch nonetheless.
 Next episode looks pretty serious, however, with Master Roshi facing off with Universe 6’s Frost.